vboyev-MSFT/defender-docs/defender-xdr/advanced-hunting-defender-use-custom-rules.md

 ---
-title: Use custom functions in advanced hunting in Microsoft Defender
+title: Use Microsoft Sentinel custom functions in advanced hunting in Microsoft Defender
 description: Using functions, saved queries, and custom rules in advanced hunting in the portal unifying Defender XDR and Sentinel data search.appverid: met150 ms.service: defender-xdr